Alan

 Objective aThe overall objective with the deliverables and final rebrand of this project was not just to create an identity system that utilized these elements, but one that emphasized the themes of the museum.
 The use of symmetry with the elements and type reminds the viewer of the mathematical precision and geometry that were at the core of these instruments and discoveries.

-Final Rebrand a
+Final System a

 © 2024 Alan Moon